As the owner of an older home, you may not have spent too much time wondering whether you need a new roof.

 But what happens when they start appearing on the ceiling?
 Or if you have no children?

-If you start seeing dark marks on your ceiling, it could mean one of two things: your kids have superpowers… or more likely, there’s some kind of leak within your home’s ceiling!
+If you start seeing dark marks on your ceiling, it could mean there’s some kind of leak within your home’s ceiling!

 Dark streaks, stains, and patches on your ceiling are the most visible sign that your roof is suffering a leak.
 This can mean many things, including:

 - Your roof has not been properly maintained in the past

 - Your roof was originally poorly installed (particularly true for a newer roof)

 No matter the reason though, the result is the same: water is leaking through and pooling up on your ceiling.

 And as the water builds up without drying out properly (water inside your ceiling or roof can last a very long time before drying up), it soaks through the plaster of your ceiling, leaving nasty stains and marks.
 It can also weaken the structural integrity of a home.